ipdk-io/networking-recipe/docs/guides/features/ipsec-offload.md

 This section provides detailed information on OpenConfig model and gNMI messages with the expected format.
 The strongSwan plugin has the following details encoded.
-This is only provided for clarity and information purposes.

 ### Config SAD message

-The P4 Control Plane provides SET and DELETE API calls service to the IPsec-offload [Config SAD message](https://github.com/ipdk-io/openconfig-public/blob/master/release/models/ipsec/openconfig-ipsec-offload.yang#L39-L185) at `/ipsec-offload/sad/sad-entry[offload-id=x][direction=y]/config`.
+The P4 Control Plane provides SET and DELETE service to the IPsec-offload [Config SAD message](https://github.com/ipdk-io/openconfig-public/blob/master/release/models/ipsec/openconfig-ipsec-offload.yang#L39-L185) at `/ipsec-offload/sad/sad-entry[offload-id=x][direction=y]/config`.